Probing the Impact of WIMP Dark Matter on Universal Relations, GW170817 Posterior and Radial Oscillations: Introduction

-In this work, we examine the perspective of probing parameters of WIMP DM with multi-messenger astronomy.
-To make this plausible, we have presumed the WIMPs trapped inside the NS core.
-We use the GW170817 limits on the mass and tidal deformability of an NS to constrain DM parameters.
-The detection of theoretically predicted peaks in the post-merger frequency spectrum \cite{ellisplb} may unveil the nature of DM.
-However, at the present time, LIGO-VIRGO-KAGRA detectors are far away to gain this much sensitivity to solve the DM puzzle.
-As discussed, various theoretical studies support the presence of DM core inside an NS with a large degeneracy in the DM parameters.
-To break this degeneracy, we present here posterior GW mass-radius contour, which has been developed with the data of several BNS mergers, to check whichever M-R plots (obtained at different WIMP masses) satisfies it.
-The $C-\Lambda$ universality relations have been discussed for the EOSs corresponding to these different WIMP masses to see whether this universality breaks down with DM presence (and on increasing its mass) or not.
-Here, we also looked for the possible component of the GW190814 merger event and what could be its nature.
+In this study, we have considered the presence of WIMPs trapped inside the NS core.
+The detection of theoretically predicted peaks in the post-merger frequency spectrum \cite{ELLIS2018607} may provide valuable insights into the nature of DM.
+However, at the present time, the LIGO-VIRGO-KAGRA detectors are still far from achieving the required sensitivity to fully solve the DM puzzle.
+As discussed, various theoretical studies \cite{ELLIS2018607,Ellis:2018aa,Ivanytskyi:2020aa,Karkevandi:2022aa,Kouvaris:2011aa,Panotopoulos:2017aa,Das:2019aa,Quddus_2020,harishmnras_2020,pinku_prd_2023,pinku_nitr_2023,pinku_hess_2023} lend support to the idea of a DM core existing inside an NS, but the DM parameters exhibit a significant degree of degeneracy.
+In this work, we present a posterior GW mass-radius contour, developed using data from BNS mergers, to assess which M-R plots (obtained at different WIMP masses) are consistent with the observational data.
+Additionally, we utilize the mass-radius constraint of the CCO HESS J1731-347 to determine its true nature within the DMANS model.
+The $C-\Lambda$ universality relations (where $C$ is the compactness of a star and $\Lambda$ is its dimensionless tidal deformability) have been discussed for the EOSs corresponding to these different WIMP masses to investigate whether this universality breaks down with DM presence (and on increasing its mass) or not.

-\textbf{\textit{Equation of state of dark matter admixed neutron star---}}
+\section{Equation of state of dark matter admixed neutron star}

+The presence of a DM core inside an NS with a mass fraction of approximately $\sim 5$\% has significant effects on NS data \cite{Ellis:2018aa}.
+The amount of DM present inside an NS is not universal; instead, it depends on the environment in which the NS was formed and its evolution history (age, initial temperature) \cite{Ellis:2018aa}.
+For the usual evolution of an NS with a lifetime of approximately $\sim 10$ Gyr, the accreted WIMP DM amount does not exceed $\sim 10^{-10}M_\odot$ \cite{Goldman:1989aa,Kouvaris:2008aa,Kouvaris:2010aa,G_ver_2014}.
+The formation of adequate DM cores or halos would require additional mechanisms, such as the conversion of neutrons to scalar DM \cite{Ellis:2018aa}, scalar DM production via the neutron bremsstrahlung process \cite{Ellis:2018aa,Nelson_2019}, or gravitational interaction of the NS with a DM star \cite{Ellis:2018aa, FOOT_2004, FAN2013139, Pollack_2015}.
+It has been shown in Ref. \cite{Brayeur:2012aa} that BNS mergers might increase the probability of DM agglomeration inside the NS.